 - Secure your property.
 Permanent storm shutters offer the best protection for windows and doors.
-A second option is to board up windows with ⅝” marine plywood—cut to fit and ready to install.
-Tape does not prevent windows from breaking.
+A second option is to board up your windows with ⅝” marine plywood—cut to fit and ready to install.
+Tape does not prevent window glass from breaking.

 - Install straps or additional clips to securely fasten your roof to the frame structure.
 This will reduce roof damage.

 - Trim trees and shrubs around your home to minimize the risk of broken branches and debris.

 - Clear loose and clogged rain gutters and downspouts to prevent misdirected flooding.

 - If you have a boat, determine how and where to secure your vessel.

 - Keep articles in your basement elevated to avoid damage from even minor flooding.

 - Put any valuables on high shelves or on a higher floor of your house.
 This includes photograph albums and irreplaceable keepsakes.

 - Keep any household chemicals on high shelves and ensure they have tight caps.
 Chemicals that mix into floodwaters are very dangerous and unsafe.

 - Buy a fire extinguisher.